-With some improvements in equipment, the Audi Q5's safety story gets a little stronger this year, though test results are still only half-present.
+With some improvements in equipment, the Q5's safety story gets a little stronger this year, though test results are still only half-present.

 The Q5 has an option for rear-side airbags and comes standard with all-wheel drive.
 Audi has finally included Bluetooth on the standard equipment list, while blind-spot monitors are offered almost across the board.
 You'll spend extra for a rearview camera, thugh.

 Good outward vision extends from the Q5's driver seat.
 It has big side-view mirrors, and its rear headrests don't cut too much into the view directly to the back.